arifulhaqueuc/flask-restapi/README.md

 About the Project
 ===
 This is a Restful API developed in Python/Flask.
-The objective of this application is to perform CRUD operations on a given list.
+The objective of this project is to help us understand how to perform CRUD operations on a given list in a Flask API.

+#### Table of Contents
+- How to run the project in local machine
+- Technical specifications of the application
+- Dependencies used in this project
+- Libraries Used in this project
+- Intro about the technical concepts
+- Support and Disclaimer
+- References

+#### How to Run
+ - clone the repo
+ - create a virtual environment(using python 3)
+ - run the application

-#### Concepts Used
+#### Technical Specifications
  - Python/Flask
  - Rest API
  - Flask-RESTful